-4.1 Allocations
+4.1 ALLOCATIONS

 RIR Policy

-APNIC Blocks of ASNs are allocated to NIRs for further distribution to their members.
+APNIC Blocks of ASNs are delegated to NIRs for further distribution to their members.

 AFRINIC Not applicable.

 ARIN

 LACNIC

 RIPE NCC

-4.2 Assignments
+4.2 ASSIGNMENTS

-RIR Category Policy AFRINIC ARIN RIPE NCC Eligibility Policies for ASN assignments are aligned with the guidelines contained in RFC1930.
-Verify that a network will have a unique routing policy or that it will be a multihomed site before assigning an ASN.
+RIR Category Policy AFRINIC Eligibility An organization must be an AFRINIC member and fulfill any of these requirements: Interconnect (including peering) with more than one AS.
+Show a unique routing policy or demonstrate a technical need for a coordinated globally unique ASN.
+An organization will also be eligible if it can demonstrate that it will meet the above criteria upon receiving an ASN (or within the following six months).
+RIPE NCC Eligibility A network must be multihomed in order to qualify for an AS Number.
+A new unique external routing policy is required.
+ARIN Eligibility Any organization may be issued a single Autonomous System Number (ASN) upon request.
+Organizations that have space issued under Multiple Discrete Networks policy may be issued one ASN per discrete network upon request.
+Additional ASN requests should include proof of the requestor's need for a unique routing policy, or other technical justification for the need for more than one ASN.
 APNIC Eligibility ASNs may be obtained directly from APNIC as a member or non-member account holder.
 The ASN obtained directly is portable.
 ASNs may also be obtained indirectly, through a LIR who 'sponsors' the request.
 In this event, the ASN is non-portable.
-Criteria need to be met in both cases, that is: An organization is eligible if it: it is currently multihomed, or it holds previously-allocated provider independent address space and intends to multihome in the future.
-An organization will also be eligible if it can demonstrate that it will meet the above criteria upon receiving an ASN (or within a reasonably short time thereafter).
+Criteria need to be met in both cases, that is: An account holder is eligible if: • the network is currently multihomed, or has the need to interconnect with other ASN account holder will also be eligible if it can demonstrate that it will meet the above criteria upon receiving an ASN (or within a reasonably short time thereafter).
 Requests for ASNs under these criteria will be evaluated using the guidelines described in RFC1930.

-LACNIC Eligibility LACNIC shall allocate Autonomous System Numbers to those organizations that meet the following requirements: The organization must have the need to interconnect with other independent Autonomous Systems at the time of the application, or be planning to interconnect within a period of no more than six (6) month as of the moment of the application.
+RIR Category Policy LACNIC Eligibility LACNIC shall allocate Autonomous System Numbers to those organizations that meet the following requirements: The organization must have the need to interconnect with other independent Autonomous Systems at the time of the application, or be planning to interconnect within a period of no more than six (6) month as of the moment of the application.
 After this period, LACNIC may revoke the assigned ASN if it has not been used.
 Detail the applicant's routing policy, specifying the ASNs with which the organization will interconnect and the IP addresses that will be announced through the requested ASN.